 Patching and Security Updates: Software needs to be updated, and when it is updated, there are usually update notes included called patch notes.
 Patch notes often include security updates about the vulnerabilities that were fixed, which can indicate to hackers that the software had a weakness to exploit.
-Suddenly, the software is a lot more risky for users who have not yet downloaded the new patch.
-Leaving your software unpatched leaves you open to major security risks.
+Suddenly, the software is a lot riskier for users who have not yet downloaded the new patch.
+Leaving your software unpatched leaves, you open to major security risks.
 Update and patch software regularly.

-Anti-Malware: There are many different types of malware including viruses, worms, trojans, spyware, adware, and more.
+Anti-Malware: There are many different types of malware, including viruses, worms, trojans, spyware, adware, and more.
 The ideal anti-malware tool would be able to detect it all, perfectly, without ever generating a false positive or using up too many system resources.
-Unfortunately, the perfect anti-malware tool doesn’t exist, so we as users have to make due with what we’ve got.
-Most consumer antivirus uses signature-based detection to find identify malware, which won’t work against new malware.
-Big companies have access to new anti-malware tools which utilize machine learning to identify malware patterns.
+Unfortunately, the perfect anti-malware tool doesn’t exist, so we, as users, have to make do with what we’ve got.
+Most consumer antivirus uses signature-based detection to identify malware, which won’t work against new malware.
+Big companies have access to new anti-malware tools that utilize machine learning to identify malware patterns.
 In this way, never-before-seen malware can be detected and stopped before it does damage.
 The new cutting-edge machine-learning antivirus software tools are not perfect, but they are constantly improving.